jayvatti/binarySearchTree/README.md

 ## Inputs
 To run the program, use the makefile command 'make run'.
 The program prompts the user to enter the following inputs:

 Whether the user wants to use the default dataset or not.
-If not, the user can input their own data.
-An integer value k for the k-th smallest value.
+If not, the user can choose their own data in the sortArray Vector An integer value k for the k-th smallest value.
 The limit will be printed for the user's convenience.

 ## Outputs
 The program outputs the following:

-- The unsorted array.
 - The binary tree representation of the dataset using an in-order traversal, with values printed in numeric order.
 - The k-th smallest value in the dataset.
+- Post Order Destroy (to deallocate the data stored on the Heap)

 ## Usage
 To run the program, simply use the makefile command 'make run'.
 Follow the instructions in the prompt to input the necessary values.